You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Common side effects usually occur in more than 1 out of every 10 patients.
 Other side effects are less common, but may be severe.
 You may not have all of the side effects below.
 You may have side effects that are not listed.

-The following side effects have been seen in people using DACTINomycin with other chemotherapy drugs, so some of these effects may be caused by chemotherapy.
+The following side effects have been seen in people using dactinomycin with other chemotherapy drugs, so some of these effects may be caused by chemotherapy.

 More Common Side Effects